LinqLover/symbolic-execution-survey/notes/SYMBEX.md

   - other than for classical dynamic analysis, no or no complete input data is required/symbex can find code paths itself
 - alternatives:
   - static analysis (for static patterns)
+    - no context available or harder to reconstruct
   - analyze and test code manually
+    - not automated
   - (non-whitebox) fuzzing
-    - less systematic: either worse performance (for *all* possible inputs) or worse coverage than symbex
+    - less systematic: either significantly worse performance (for *all* possible inputs) or worse coverage than symbex
       - if there are less inputs than program paths, full-coverage fuzzing is faster (seldom)
     - symbiosis: whitebox-fuzzing (see SAGE)

 ## Tools

 - DART: Directed Automated Random Testing (C, first implementation?)
-  - concolic execution or not symbolic at all?
+  - concolic execution
 - CUTE: A Concolic Unit Testing Engine (C, jCUTE for Java)
   - concolic execution
   - DART + multithreading + dynamic data structures and pointers
 - CREST (C, open platform)
 - EXE (C)
-  - bit-level accuracy (supports casts, including OS representations such as network packets, inodes, …)
+  - bit-level accurate memory model (supports casts, including OS representations such as network packets, inodes, …)
+  - sucessful for discovering bugs/vulnerabilities in different areas such as librabys, file systems, drivers, …
 - KLEE (C, open-source):
   - EGT
   - EXE for LLVM compiler